pbourgel/SQWRBreakout/README.md

-SQWRBreakout
+myreakout
 ============

-A Breakout clone I built for the Squidwrench hackerspace (www.squidwrench.org)
+A simple Breakout clone made in Pygame